A Guide to Male Fertility and Infertility

 This is when we think about trouble with erections, premature ejaculation or retrograde ejaculation (when semen enters the bladder, rather than the penis).
 Or when the reproductive system has suffered traumas like physical injury or chemotherapy.
 Chronic illnesses and hormonal imbalances can also come up here.

 Issues like these can feel overwhelming, but the fertility specialists at Monash IVF are here for you.
 Semen analysis and medical history assessments are both options that will help us learn more about the specifics of your situation.
-After this, we can talk about such as artificial insemination, surgery, and IVF treatment.
+After this, we can talk about fertility treatment strategies such as artificial insemination, surgery, and IVF treatment.

-There isn’t one treatment for male infertility, but men can make that reduce the likelihood of male infertility and create an environment for healthy sperm.
+There isn’t one treatment for male infertility, but men can make conscious lifestyle choices that reduce the likelihood of male infertility and create an environment for healthy sperm.
 This means saying yes to regular exercise and a balanced diet, and no to cigarette smoking, excessive drinking and recreational drugs.
 We also suggest avoiding anabolic steroids and overly tight underwear, as these can affect sperm production too.

 These are tricky things to talk about!
 There’s a lot of information and support for women’s fertility struggles, but not as much for men.
 It doesn’t have to be this way.
 If your male partner is struggling with infertility, it’s important for him to know that he is supported.
-This can mean talking to him about his experiences, encouraging him to and allowing him the space to make healthy fertility choices on your shared journey.
+This can mean talking to him about his experiences, encouraging him to chat with a counsellor and allowing him the space to make healthy fertility choices on your shared journey.

 At the end of the day, challenges to fertility are something you face hand in hand.